346667

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Teradata's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 60.8% in Q4.
+Teradata's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 61.1% in Q1.

 Teradata Gross Margin (GAAP)

 That means that for every $1 in revenue the company had $0.61 left to spend on developing new products, sales and marketing, and general administrative overhead.
-While its gross margin has improved significantly since the previous quarter, Teradata's gross margin is still poor for a SaaS business.
-It's vital that the company continues to improve this key metric.
+Teradata's gross margin is poor for a SaaS business and we'd like to see it start improving.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Teradata's free cash flow came in at $168 million in Q4, up 40% year on year.
+Teradata's free cash flow came in at $21 million in Q1, down 80% year on year.

 Teradata Free Cash Flow

-Teradata has generated $355 million in free cash flow over the last 12 months, a solid 19.2% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+Teradata has generated $271 million in free cash flow over the last 12 months, a decent 14.9% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

 Is Now The Time?